Pratham0818/Dictionary-Application/README.md

 ❤️ Favorites: Save your favorite words for easy access later.

-🕒 Search History: Keep track of your previous searches, with the ability to remove entries as needed. history will save with date and time
+🕒 Search History: Keep track of your previous searches, with the ability to remove entries as needed. history will save with date and time.

+🔐 User Authentication: Your journey is secured with a login feature requiring a username and password.

- English to Marathi Dictionary: Provides translations for words from English to Marathi.
+🌐English to Marathi Dictionary: Provides translations for words from English to Marathi.

-💡 Word Suggestions: If you enter a misspelled word, the application will suggest corrections to enhance your search experience.
+💡 Word Suggestions: Entered a misspelled word?
+No worries—Word Voyage will suggest similar words to help you find what you're looking for.

-🛠️ Technologies Used
+🛠️ Technologies Used:
 Node.js

 Express.js